ageyev/ageyev.github.io/docs/intro.md

 This site is primarily about international law and topics closely or not so closely related to it, like local law, and also philosophy, religion and history.

-To navigate the site, use the sidebar and header menu.
+To navigate the site, use the sidebar.
+To switch to another language (most of the materials are presented in several languages), use the menu in the top panel.